wheelodex/wheelodex/README.rst

-An index of wheels
+**Goal:** To create a website for viewing, searching, & browsing the wheels on PyPI by their metadata (including entry points, dependency links, ``WHEEL`` data, etc.) in more detail than is shown on PyPI itself.

+This is the code for that website.
+It's still a work in progress.

 Not Supported
 =============
-- PyPI releases without wheels
+- PyPI releases that don't distribute wheels
-- non-PEP440 version numbers (?)
-- Wheel v1.9 (PEP 491, still in draft)
-- wheels with invalid or non-UTF-8 metadata
+- ill-formed wheels
 - large wheels

 Related Prior Art